fmichonneau/foghorn/README.md

 #>      Compiled code should not call non-API entry points in R.
 #>
 #>      See 'Writing portable packages' in the 'Writing R Extensions' manual.
+#>      See section 'Moving into C API compliance' in the 'Writing R
+#>      Extensions' manual for issues with use of non-API entry points.
 #>
 #> ✖ tidyr - error: re-building of vignette outputs
 #>    ❯ r-release-macos-arm64